Stand with Ukraine flag

 On the machine, where UDP Integration is running, port 11560 must be opened for incoming connections - nc utility must be able to connect to UDP socket.
 In case you are running it locally, it should be fine without any additional changes.

-Before setting up an UDP integration, you need to create an Uplink Converter that is a script for parsing and transforming the data received by UDP integration to format that ThingsBoard uses. deviceName and deviceType are required, while attributes and telemetry are optional. attributes and telemetry are flat key-value objects.
+An uplink converter that is a script for parsing and transforming the data received by UDP integration to format that ThingsBoard uses. deviceName and deviceType are required, while attributes and telemetry are optional. attributes and telemetry are flat key-value objects.
 Nested objects are not supported.

 Choose device payload type to for decoder configuration: